near/near-lake-framework-rs/README.md

 ```
 86400 blocks per day * 5 requests for each block / 1000 requests * $0.0004 per 1k requests = $0.173 * 30 days = $5.19
 ```
-**Note:** 5 requests for each blocks means we have 4 shards (1 file for common block data and 4 separate files for each shard)
+**Note:** 5 requests for each block means we have 4 shards (1 file for common block data and 4 separate files for each shard)

 And a number of `list` requests we need to perform for a day: